Professional Overtime Rules: Ensuring Compliance and Fairness

 Automated Tracking Systems

-Real-Time Overtime Tracking Managers can monitor logged hours through SMS records, providing real-time insights into employees’ schedules.
+Real-time overtime tracking allows managers to monitor logged hours through SMS records, providing insights into employees' schedules.
 With access to this data, they can identify when employees are approaching overtime thresholds and make timely adjustments to workloads or schedules.

 Employee Self-Service Portals